Inklingo

 instalaciones

-Use 'instalaciones' when referring to the physical buildings, equipment, or systems of a place, like a sports complex, factory, or hospital.
+Use 'instalaciones' to refer to the physical structures, equipment, or systems of a place, like a building or a sports complex.

 A simple, colorful illustration depicting a small, functional facility, showing a main building structure connected to large, clearly visible pipes and storage tanks.